Somerville College, Oxford: Principals

 The first principal of Somerville Hall was Madeleine Shaw-Lefèvre (1879–1889).
 The first principal of Somerville College was Agnes Catherine Maitland (1889–1906), when in 1894 it became the first of the five women's halls to adopt the title of college, the first to appoint its own teaching staff, the first to set an entrance examination, and the first to build a library.
 She was succeeded by the classical scholar Emily Penrose (1906–1926), who set up in 1903 the Mary Somerville Research Fellowship offering women in Oxford opportunities for research.

-The current principal is Catherine Royle, who took up the appointment in October 2025, succeeding Janet Royall, Baroness Royall of Blaisdon.
-To date, eight principals have been alumnae of Somerville, two of St Hilda's College.
+The current principal is the former British ambassador and Political Advisor at NATO, Catherine Royle, who took up the appointment in October 2025, succeeding Janet Royall, Baroness Royall of Blaisdon.
+To date, eight principals have been alumnae of Somerville, including Catherine Royle and historian Alice Prochaska (principal 2010-2017), with an additional two being alumni of St Hilda's College.

 Coat of arms and motto

 Like all Oxford colleges, Somerville has a variety of symbols and colours which are associated with it.
 The college's colours, which feature on the college scarf and on the blades of its boats, are red and black.
 The combination was originally adopted in the 1890s.
 Its flag has the shield from the arms on a yellow background.

 The two colours also feature in the college's coat of arms, which depicts three mullets in chevron reversed gules, between six crosses crosslet fitched sable.
 The college's motto, Donec rursus impleat orbem, was originally that of the family of Mary Somerville.
 Her family befriended the new hall, allowing it to adopt their arms and motto.
 The Latin motto itself is described as "baffling" as, although it translates as "Until It Should Fill the World Again", the subject of the sentence ("it") is left unspecified.
 The crest, which is often omitted, is a hand grasping a crescent and occasionally a helmet with mantling is added.